 Architecting for agility and scale

-The number of technologies presented to leaders today is not consumable, she explained.
-Looking at just the marketing space alone, there’s over 8,000 different software choices.
-Some 25 years ago, IT leaders had computer science degrees, but today the software is more sophisticated and plenty of people have the talent to manage their applications.
-“My view is that we can move from the stance of command and control to guide and govern,” she said.
-It’s about “understanding the needs of employees and our business to ensure the technology meets our needs and that the business can grow.”
+“Speed and agility are two of our most-valued attributes at Zendesk, and IT both demonstrates and enables them”, Berube says.
+Another reality that IT teams must consider is that the number of technologies presented to business leaders today just isn’t consumable.
+There are over 8,000 different software choices in just the marketing space alone.
+Some 25 years ago, IT leaders had computer science degrees, but today software is more sophisticated and plenty of people have the talent to manage their own applications.
+Ultimately, Berube says “It’s about understanding the needs of employees and our business to ensure the technology meets our needs so that the business can grow”.